serverless/blog/posts/2017-09-27-designing-the-event-gateway.md

 ---
-title: How we approached designing our latest developer tool - the Event Gateway
+title: How we married passion and practicality to create our latest dev tool - the Event Gateway
-description: Learn how our full approach to designing the Event Gateway, the backbone of your serverless architectures.
+description: We break down the guiding principles and executable steps we used to design our latest dev tool: the Event Gateway.
+This is how we towed the line between a passion project and a practical tool for every serverless developer.
 date: 2017-09-27
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/event-gateway-thumbnail.png